scipy-latinamerica/scipyla2017/docs/Call_for_Papers_EN.md

 * **Presentations and lectures**

-    Guest speakers will talk about global trends and best practices in science.
+    Keynote speakers will talk about global trends and best practices in science.
 Authors submitting the most relevant articles (as assessed by peer reviewers) and those proposing the most popular topics (according to participants) will expose their methods and results.

 * **Poster Sessions**